milaserebriakova/cv/CV_Liudmila Serebriakova.md

 ## Soft Skills

-- hardworking
+- Hardworking
-- responsible
+- Responsible
-- easygoing
+- Easygoing
-- good teamwork and leadership skills
+- Good teamwork and leadership skills
-- quickly adapting to changes
+- Quickly adapting to changes
-- keen on acquiring new skills (both professional and personal), and developing my own
+- Keen on acquiring new skills (both professional and personal), and developing my own

 ## Languages